pbrdmn/brd.mn/src/articles/achievement-review-structure/index.md

 The final component of the review process involves open and honest communication between managers and engineers.
 This is a two-way street: managers provide feedback on performance and areas for improvement, while engineers express their needs and aspirations.
 A key question here is: "How can I better support you in your work and upcoming goals?"
 This dialogue facilitates mutual understanding, strengthens the manager-employee relationship, and ensures that engineers feel heard and valued.
 It's also an opportunity for managers to identify potential challenges and provide the necessary resources, mentorship, or training required to achieve the set goals.

-In conclusion, annual achievement reviews are more than just a formality.
-They are pivotal moments in an engineer's professional journey, allowing them to reflect on their achievements, set meaningful goals, and engage in constructive conversations with their managers.
-By following the three-component approach outlined above, managers can create an environment of continuous learning, growth, and collaboration within their engineering teams.
-This approach not only nurtures individual success but also contributes to the overall advancement and innovation of the organization in the dynamic world of technology.
+Annual achievement reviews should be more than just a formality.
+They should be treated as critical moments in an engineer's professional journey, allowing them to reflect on their achievements, set meaningful goals, and engage in constructive conversations with their managers.
+By following the three-step workflow outlined above, managers can ensure the review focusses on highlighting achivements, continuous learning, growth, and setting up both the engineer and the manager for a great working relationship within their engineering team.